afry-south/dragonfly-fcb/README.md

 The code includes some basic initialization and makes use of the on-board push button and some LEDs.

+It also sets up a Virtual COM port over USB (requires STM32 VCP drivers) which simply echoes back entered data.
+To use it, the USB User must be connected at board startup.
+Data can then be sent/received using a serial terminal program such as Putty or Termite with settings:
+- Baudrate: 115200
+- Data bits: 8
+- Stop bits: 1
+- Parity bit: None
+- Flow control: None

 More demos and projects are available in the STM32Cube folder.